CS340-21/ResumeGenerator/FINALREPORT.md

 ## ***III***.
 Technology

-This project is implemented in two halves, the library, and the application.
-The library contains all of the logic of converting user information into the output HTML, which the application portion of the project hooks into with its GUI.
+This project is implemented in two halves, the API, and the application.
+The API contains all of the logic of converting user information into the output HTML, which the application portion of the project hooks into with its GUI.

 ![Flow Chart](assets/flow-chart.png)